Fort William F.C.

 Fort William Football Club is a senior football team from Fort William, Lochaber, Scotland.
-They play in the North Caledonian Football League having being relegated from the 2021–22 Highland Football League.
+They play in the North Caledonian Football League, having been relegated from the Highland Football League in 2022 after 37 seasons.

 History

 Origins and the early years

 The club was founded in 1974 by then chairman Colin Neilson and started out playing mainly friendlies and cup competitions, such as the Scottish Qualifying Cup, the North of Scotland Cup and the Inverness Cup.

-This lasted for 11 years, before they joined the North Caledonian League in 1983.
-The club enjoyed much success in their two-year spell in the North Caledonian League.
-They won both the Chic Allan Cup and Morris Newton / SWL Cup in successive seasons, while also winning the Football Times Cup and finishing as runners-up in the league in the 1983–84 season.
-However, the season after, 1984–85, they won the division outright, making it their only league championship victory to date.

-Ever since forming in 1974, the club had tirelessly campaigned for entry into the Highland League, but were rejected many times before they were admitted to the North Caledonian League in 1983.

-After significant success in their brief spell in the NCL, the club were finally given entry to the Highland League, and began life there in the 1985–86 season.

-Fort William played their first-ever Highland League match against nearest rivals Clachnacuddin in a game which The Fort won, with striker Gordon MacIntyre scoring their maiden Highland League goal in a 1–0 home win.

-Later that season, they recorded their highest-ever attendance of 1,500 when they entertained Scottish Football League side Stirling Albion in the Scottish Cup 2nd round, holding them to a 0–0 draw, before losing 6–0 in the replay at Annfield a week later.

-Prior to the days of the Highland League and the North Caledonian League, the club produced, arguably, their most famous player to date.
-In the late 1970s, John McGinlay made his senior debut for Fort William at the age of 14, coming on as a substitute in a North of Scotland Cup tie with now Scottish Professional Football League side Elgin City (formerly of the Highland League).
+In the late 1970s, their most famous player to date, John McGinlay made his senior debut for Fort William at the age of 14, coming on as a substitute in a North of Scotland Cup tie with now Scottish Professional Football League side Elgin City (formerly of the Highland League).

 At the age of 17, he moved to Nairn County, and would later go on to play in the Premier League with Bolton Wanderers and eventually represent Scotland.
 He was childhood friends with another, now former, professional footballer Duncan Shearer, who also hailed from Fort William.

+Ever since forming in 1974, the club campaigned for entry into the Highland League, but were rejected many times.
+In 1983, Fort William were admitted to the North Caledonian League.
+The club enjoyed wins in the two-year spell in the North Caledonian League.
+They won both the Chic Allan Cup and Morris Newton / SWL Cup in successive seasons, while also winning the Football Times Cup and finishing as runners-up in the league in the 1983–84 season.

+In the 1984–85 season, the club won the division outright, making it their only league championship victory to date.

+In the 1985–86 season, the club was admitted to the Highland League.
+Fort William played their first Highland League match against their nearest league team Clachnacuddin, with striker Gordon MacIntyre scoring the goal in a 1–0 home win.

+In that season, they recorded their highest-ever attendance of 1,500, against the Scottish Football League side Stirling Albion in the Scottish Cup 2nd round, with a 0–0 draw, before losing 6–0 in the replay at Annfield a week later.